 Our multiple sports entertainment brands allow us to perform more than 320 live events a year within the United States and abroad.
-In the fourth quarter of 2013, WWE held 78 live events domestically and 26 internationally, entertaining approximately 443,000 fans.
+In the first quarter of 2014, WWE held 77 live events domestically and 3 internationally, entertaining approximately 356,000 fans.

 Our direct merchandise operations consist of the design, sourcing, marketing and distribution of numerous WWE-branded products, such as T-shirts, caps and many other novelty items, all of which feature our Superstars, Divas and logos.
-In the fourth quarter of 2013, fans attending our domestic live events spent an average of $10.29 on our merchandise.
+In the first quarter of 2014, fans attending our domestic live events spent an average of $9.64 on our merchandise.

 WWE Network, the first-ever 24/7 streaming network, launched live in the U.S. on Monday, February 24, featuring all 12 WWE live pay-per-view events – including WrestleMania® – for $9.99 per month with a 6-month commitment.
 WWE Network also includes groundbreaking original programming, reality shows, documentaries, classic matches and more than 1,500 hours of video on demand at launch.

-Fans can now subscribe to WWE Network at WWE.com, and for a limited time will be offered a free one week trial.
+Fans can now subscribe to WWE Network at WWE.com.
 WWE Network, the first 24/7 network delivered directly to fans through over-the-top digital distribution, is available on desktops and laptops via WWE.com.
-WWE Network is also available through the WWE App on: Amazon's Kindle Fire devices; Android devices such as Samsung Galaxy; iOS devices such as Apple iPad and iPhone; Roku streaming devices; Sony PlayStation® 3 and Sony PlayStation® 4; and Xbox 360.
-Availability on additional devices, including Xbox One and select Smart TVs, will follow this summer.
+WWE Network is also available through the WWE App on: Amazon's Kindle Fire devices; Android devices such as Samsung Galaxy; iOS devices such as Apple iPad and iPhone; Roku streaming devices; Sony PlayStation® 3 and Sony PlayStation® 4; and Xbox One and Xbox 360.
+Availability on additional devices will follow.